 Huntington Bay Dental routinely uses the diode dental laser in the treatment of moderate to more advanced periodontal diseases.
 Lasers allow for very comfortable care, with no post-operative discomfort, minimized use of anesthesia, and minimal bleeding.
 If you are experiencing bleeding, receding, or swollen gums, mouth pain, persistent bad breath, or shifts in the way your teeth fit together, we recommend that you contact us today to schedule an appointment and find out how we can help you.

-Huntington Bay Dental urges patients to keep up with routine maintenance which varies from 3 to 4 to 6 months depending on the treatment recommendations which are customized for each patient.
+Huntington Bay Dental urges patients to keep up with routine maintenance, which varies from 3 to 6 months, depending on the treatment recommendations which are customized for each patient.

 back to top